radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 **Dickson J.** (Martland, Judson, Ritchie, Pigeon, and de Grandpré JJ. concurring) —

 [1] The respondent, Sophie Carswell, was charged under <span data-text="The relevant provision reads: 1(1) … (b) who enters or in any way trespasses upon lands or premises that are the property of another and are not wholly enclosed, after being requested by the owner, tenant or occupier not to do so, or who, having entered the lands or premises or committed the trespass, refuses to leave upon being requested by the owner, tenant or occupier to do so; is guilty of an offence, whether or not any damage has been occasioned by the entry or trespass, and is liable on summary conviction to a fine of not more than $5,000." class="tooltip">*The Petty Trespasses Act*, R.S.M.
 1970, c.
 P50</span>, with four offences (one on each of four days) of unlawfully trespassing upon the premises of the Fairview Corporation Limited, trading under the firm name and style of Polo Park Shopping Centre, located in the City of Winnipeg, after having been requested by the owner not to enter on or come upon the premises.
 The appellant, Peter Harrison, manager of Polo Park Shopping Centre, swore the informations.
 The charges were dismissed by the Provincial Judge but on a trial de novo in the County Court Mrs. Carswell was convicted and fined $10 on each of the charges.
 The convictions were set aside by the Manitoba Court of Appeal [1974] 4 W.W.R.
 394 (Freedman C.J.M. and Matas J.A., with Guy J.A. dissenting) and the present appeal followed by leave of this Court.

+{{< spoiler text="Justice Dickson's first group of arguments: applying past cases." >}}After briefly reciting the key facts (as he sees them), Justice Dickson jumps right into his first group of arguments in favour of upholding the charges in trespass against Sophie Carswell.

+The focus of Justice Dickson's arguments here is an earlier case decided by the Supreme Court called *Peters v the Queen*, which had some very similar facts to the current dispute.
+As you read paragraphs [2] to [8], consider: **Why does Justice Dickson bring up the *Peters* case here?
+How does *Peters* support his preferred outcome in the current case?**{{< /spoiler >}}

 [2] With great respect, I am unable to agree with the majority reasons, delivered in the Court of Appeal by Freedman C.J.M., for I find it difficult, indeed impossible, to make any well-founded distinction between this case and *Peters v.
 The Queen* (1971), 2 C.C.C.
 (2d) 339n, 17 D.L.R.
 (3d) 128, decided by this Court four years ago in a unanimous decision of the full bench.
 The constitutional issue raised in *Peters* no longer concerns us; the only other issue was whether the owner of a shopping plaza had sufficient control or possession of the common areas, having regard to the unrestricted invitation to the public to enter upon the premises, as to enable it to invoke the remedy of trespass.
 The Court decided it did.
 That case and the present case came to us on much the same facts; picketing within a shopping centre in connection with a labour dispute.
 In *Peters* the picketing was carried out by the president of the Brampton Labour Council and seven other persons, carrying placards and distributing leaflets in front of a Safeway store, seeking a boycott of Safeway for selling California grapes.
 In the present case the picketing was carried out by Mrs. Carswell and 11 other persons carrying placards and distributing leaflets in front of the premises of their employer, Dominion Stores.
 In both instances the picketing was peaceful.
 Although the question posed in *Peters* did not recite the facts upon which the case rested, the question was worded thus: